-Today, with all the technology in your pocket you can easily send mails, messages or talk to your loved ones, at any moment.
+Today, with all the technology in your pocket you have dozens of ways to communicate with your loved ones, at any moment.
 But what if you need a hug and there’s no one near?

 Could you hug yourself?